-A Roads Asset Management Plan (RAMP) was completed in April 2012, following a nationally developed model.
-The RAMP identified areas where asset infrastructure required improvement, and identified the need for asset condition standards to be approved by council.
-The RAMP addressed the specific lifecycle requirements of 5 different component assets: carriageways; footways, footpaths and cycle tracks; structures (road bridges, foot bridges and retaining walls); street lighting, and street furniture.
-The information on condition contained in the Plan was used in the preparation of the capital plan 2012 - 2022 as an indication of the required level of investment in Moray's roads.
-This was modified in the preparation of the financial plan for 2014/15 in which a target of reducing the standard of Moray's roads to the Scottish average over the next ten years was set.
+The first Roads Asset Management Plan (RAMP) was completed in April 2012, following a nationally developed model.
+The RAMP addressed the specific lifecycle requirements of 5 different asset groups: carriageways, footways (including footpaths and cycle tracks), structures (road bridges, foot bridges and retaining walls), street lighting and street furniture.
+This was then modified in the preparation of the financial plan for 2014 / 15 in which a target of reducing the standard of Moray's roads to the Scottish average over the next ten years was set, and this target has since been clarified as being a desired mid-table ranking.